-The number of days with large precipitation amounts, above 10 mm day-1 and 20 mm day-1, become 390 391 more frequent with higher model resolution.
-For example, the number of days with precipitation over 20 mm (R20mm, Table 3) increases from just a few in CMIP5 to 5-10, or even more, in CORDEX HR 392 (Fig. 7).
+The number of days with large precipitation amounts, above 10 mm day-1 and 20 mm day-1, become 381 382 more frequent with higher model resolution.
+For example, the number of days with precipitation over 20 mm (R20mm, Table 3) increases from just a few in CMIP5 to 5-10, or even more, in CORDEX HR 383 (Fig. 7).
 The 10th to 90th inter-percentile range increases, due to a larger increase in the 90th percentile.
-393 394 Generally, the spread is larger for models with high resolution.
-This could partly be explained by higher 395 number of data points in the high-resolution models (i.e. larger number of grid points); a high-resolution 396 model is more likely to better represent the spatial variations of precipitation within a region while in 397 coarser scale models precipitation fields are smoother due to fewer grid points.
-The differences between resolutions remain, however, also when all data are interpolated to two common grids of $0.5^{\circ} \times 0.5^{\circ}$ and 398 399 $2^{\circ} \times 2^{\circ}$ resolutions; and also T the median and spread also remain is similar in all ensembles also when interpolated to another grid.
-In small regions such as AL the coarsest grid gives to few points, which 400 401 means that it's difficult to calculate the 10th and 90th percentiles.
-The spread in CORDEX HR increases when interpolated to $2^{\circ} \times 2^{\circ}$ because the points with high values are not balanced by as many points 402 close to the median (a $0.5^{\circ} \times 0.5^{\circ}$ grid contains 16 times more points than a $2^{\circ} \times 2^{\circ}$ grid).
-Compared to E-403 OBS the average number of days with more than 20 mm day-1 is more accurately simulated in the high-404 405 resolution ensembles, but the spread is highly exaggerated.
-The PRIMAVERA models have median values an average similar to E-OBS and also a more similar spread.
-The signal is the same for the individual seasons, but less pronounced since the potential number of days is smaller when divided over four seasons instead of counted over the whole year (Fig S6).
-The effect of resolution is therefore clearest in the season where most days occur, which means winter in western Europe and summer in eentral Europe.
+384 Generally, the spread is larger for models with high resolution.
+This could partly be explained by higher 385 386 number of data points in the high-resolution models (i.e. larger number of grid points); a high-resolution 387 model is more likely to better represent the spatial variations of precipitation within a region while in 388 coarser scale models precipitation fields are smoother due to fewer grid points.
+The differences between resolutions remain, however, also when all data are interpolated to two common grids of $0.5^{\circ} \times 0.5^{\circ}$ and 389 $2^{\circ} \times 2^{\circ}$ resolutions: the median and spread also remain similar in all ensembles.
+In small regions such as 390 391 AL the coarsest grid gives to few points, which means that it's difficult to calculate the 10th and 90th 392 percentiles.
+The spread in CORDEX HR increases when interpolated to $2^{\circ} \times 2^{\circ}$ because the points with high values are not balanced by as many points close to the median (a $0.5^{\circ} \times 0.5^{\circ}$ grid contains 16 times 393 more points than a $2^{\circ} \times 2^{\circ}$ grid).
+Compared to E-OBS the average number of days with more than 20 mm 394 day-1 is more accurately simulated in the high-resolution ensembles, but the spread is highly 395 396 exaggerated.
+The PRIMAVERA models have median values similar to E-OBS and also a more similar 397 spread.
+The signal is the same for the individual seasons, but less pronounced since the potential 398 number of days is smaller when divided over four seasons instead of counted over the whole year (Fig 399 S6).
+The effect of resolution is therefore clearest in the season where most days occur, which means 400 winter in western Europe and summer in central Europe.